A History of Pre-War Automotive Tootsietoys

 The "230" Series

-1940 was marked by the introduction of a new series of small 5c items to replace the 1935 Fords, of which only the wrecker continued in production.
+1940 was marked by the introduction of a new series of small 5c items to replace the 1935 Fords, of which only the wrecker continued to be available individually.
 The series was given catalogue numbers 230-239, and is thus often called the 230 series, and was the first such group to have the numbers cast into labelling underneath.
 These were loosely modelled after contemporary cars, and some scholars of the hobby are diligently trying to match them up with actual cars of the day.
 I presume these researchers will report their conclusions independently when their labours are complete.
 Suffice it to say here that they were not identified by the company.
 The sedan (no.230) is sometimes referred to as a LaSalle, leading to mammoth misunderstandings amongst some swapping correspondents.
 The other members of the group were a coupe, open touring car (first in the line since the 1915 Ford!), boat-tailed roadster, box van, oil tank truck, hook and ladder, insurance patrol, hose wagon with water gun, and station wagon (estate car) in the numbered sequence from 231 through 239.

 Two items in the range were also issued in a larger 1/43-ish size: the station wagon (no.1046) and box van with or without "Wrigley" advertisements on the sides (no.1010).
 AIl of these were reissued after the war with black rubber tyres.